Mongol invasion of India (1303): Alauddin's preparations

 Alauddin reached Delhi around a month before the Mongols did, but he was unable to make adequate preparations for the impending battle.
 The weapons of his army had been ruined in the rainy season, during the Siege of Chittor.
-Plus, he had not been able to replace the horses and the materials that his army had lost in Chittor.
+He had also been unable to replace the horses and the materials that his army had lost in Chittor.

 Alauddin sent messages to his provincial governors, ordering them to send reinforcements to Delhi.
 However, the Mongols had set up blockades on all the roads leading to Delhi.
-The merchant caravans were also forced to stop, leading to the scarcity of goods in Delhi.
+The merchant caravans were also forced to stop, leading to a scarcity of goods in Delhi.

 The army that Alauddin had sent to capture Warangal had abandoned its mission, and had reached close to Delhi after a long journey.
-But it had lost several men and its baggage in the process.
+But it had lost several men and material in the process.
 Moreover, it could not enter Delhi, because by this time, the Mongols had captured the fords of the Yamuna River.
-Despite Alauddin's summons to come to Delhi, this army was forced to halt at Koil (Aligarh) and Bulandshahr, which are located to the south-east of Delhi.
+Despite Alauddin's summons to come to Delhi, this army was forced to halt at Koil (Aligarh) and Bulandshahr, located south-east of Delhi.

 Given these difficult circumstances, Alauddin decided to avoid a personal confrontation with the Mongols.
 He exited the fortified city of Delhi, and set up his royal camp at the under-construction Siri.
 On three sides, Siri was surrounded by the Yamuna River, a dense jungle, and the old citadel of Delhi: it was vulnerable only at its north side.
 Alauddin ordered a ditch to be dug around his Siri camp.
 The ditch, in turn, was protected by a wooden rampart built from the doors of Delhi's houses.
 This temporary settlement was guarded by several contingents of armed soldiers, with each contingent having five fully armed elephants in its front.